door2door-io/door2door-sdk-iOS-deprecated/README.md

 ## 2 Setup

 **Manual Setup** <br>
-If you use our sdk without any dependency manager please drag the ``D2DEventCollectionKit.xcodeproj`` file into your project where you want to make use of the provided functionality.
-Go to your project settings and add set the ``Target Dependecy``, ``Link Binary with Libraries`` and ``Framework Path Mapping`` like in the images shown beneath.
+If you use our SDK without any dependency manager please drag the ``D2DEventCollectionKit.xcodeproj`` file into your project where you want to make use of the provided functionality.
+Go to your project settings and set the ``Target Dependency``, ``Link Binary with Libraries`` and ``Framework Path Mapping`` like in the images shown beneath.
 Please set these settings for all the targets you are using.

 **Link Binary with Libraries**
 ![Link Binary](Documentation/img/Link-Binary.png)